 Some scores and parts use generic names (Cantus, Altus, etc) for the various voices.
 In these cases, the instrumentation given after the name of the selection should be consulted.
 Instead of parts, some selections have short scores for the recorders and other instruments.
 In these cases, the full score should be consulted for the instrumentation and repeat schemes.
 Also, repeated sections in the short score may be written as continuous measures in the full score, usually with a change of instrumentation when the material is repeated, and measure numbers in the full score have been adjusted to reflect the numbering in the short score.

-I arranged or composed much of this music for the Mid-Peninsula Recorder Orchestra as its director over the past twenty-four years, and to a certain extent that organization is responsible for the existence of many of the selections that I am now sharing with you.
-If you find this music worthwhile, please consider making a tax-deductible donation to the Mid-Peninsula Recorder Orchestra, a not-for-profit affiliate of the San Francisco Early Music Society and an American Recorder Society consort.
-Checks should be made payable to SFEMS (San Francisco Early Music Society) and sent to Leslie Pont, Treasurer, Mid-Peninsula Recorder Orchestra, 1184 Laureles Dr., Los Altos, CA 94022 U.S.A.
+I arranged or composed much of this music for the Mid-Peninsula Recorder Orchestra as its director over the past thirty-five years, and to a certain extent that organization is responsible for the existence of many of the selections that I am now sharing with you.
+If you find this music worthwhile, please consider making a tax-deductible donation to the Mid-Peninsula Recorder Orchestra, a not-for-profit affiliate of the San Francisco Early Music Society and an American Recorder Society Recorder Orchestra.
+Checks should be made payable to SFEMS (San Francisco Early Music Society) with a note saying Donation for MPRO.
+Please contact Chantal Moser, Treasurer, Mid-Peninsula Recorder Orchestra, at email@example.com for the address where the check is to be mailed.

 I hope you find the music on this web site enjoyable and will add some of it to your recorder repertoire.